Best dog walks in Bristol31 August 2023

 850 acres of woodland and grassland make Ashton Court Estate prime dog-walking territory for anyone in the Bristol area.
 Home to lots of deer (don’t worry - they’re fenced in) and magnificent oak trees, the grand estate also boasts two 18-hole pitch-and-putt golf courses!

-There’s a real feel of being deep in the countryside, even though you’re just outside the city.
-The cafe at the mansion is dog friendly and has water bowls out for our furry friends who will no doubt need a good drink after a long romp across this wonderful estate.
+There’s a real feeling of being deep in the countryside, even though you’re just outside the city.
+The cafe at the mansion is dog-friendly and has water bowls out for our furry friends who will no doubt need a good drink after a long romp across this wonderful estate.

 Kings Weston Estate

-The Downs, which consists of Clifton Down and Durdham Down, is a huge area of protected parkland which lays right on the edge of the city.
-Within walking distance of other major attractions like the Clifton Suspension Bridge, is gives a great impression of being within the countryside.
-So if you’re looking for dog walking in Bristol we recommend escaping the hustle of the city and feel like your out in the West Country with doggy in tow.
+The Downs, which consists of Clifton Down and Durdham Down, is a huge area of protected parkland that lies right on the edge of the city.
+Within walking distance of other major attractions like the Clifton Suspension Bridge, yet still able to offer that peaceful feeling you experience in the depths of the countryside.
+There are a number of different walking routes to choose from so you’ll want to come back time and time again!

 Know someone who’d love this?